DragonFlyer139/Video-Store/README.md

 - print the 10 most popular movies of the year
 - find the avereage fine paid per customer
 - Quit (log out)

+Misc.
+Cleanup Tasks (for when we're done with the bare-bones functions)
+- Make sure you can get back to home/member_menu/etc from more specific function pages
+- Make sure all query outputs display nicely (give them column headers, etc.)
+- Remove extra print statements
+- Make sure you have to be logged in to access member/admin pages
+- Add password verification for login pages
+- Fix movie return screen issue where it still shows the movie after you return it, until you refresh the screen
+- Add option to cancel a reservation on customer screen
+- Make reservations automatically cancel after a certain time
+- Use copy.amount to determine fee amount

 ~~This is the syntax for crossing out :D~~